-A connection in Sourcebot represents a link to a code host (such as GitHub, GitLab, Bitbucket, etc.).
+A connection represents Sourcebot’s link to a code host platform (GitHub, GitLab, etc).
+Connections are defined within the config file you provide Sourcebot.
 Each connection defines how Sourcebot should authenticate and interact with a particular host, and which repositories to sync and index from that host.
 Connections are uniquely identified by their name.

 {